Join a Virtual Teaching Square for Fall 2021!

-For Spring 2021, we will match interested faculty with a Square of colleagues from across the university (usually four people, but sometimes a little larger or smaller) and guide you through a quick four-part approach in February:
+For Fall 2021, we will match interested faculty with a Square of colleagues from across the university (usually four people, but sometimes a little larger or smaller) and guide you through a quick four-part approach in September & October:

-- Each Square meets at the start of the month for introductions and planning
+- Each Square meets at or right after the ITL Conference for introductions and planning

 - Each member of the Square shares some element of a course they’re currently teaching, according to the Square’s plan